REMA

 Use the links below to browse the directory for the entire REMA dataset.
 Refer to the User Documentation to see the directory structure, naming schemes, and download contents.

-HTTP: http://data.pgc.umn.edu/elev/dem/setsm/REMA
+HTTP: https://data.pgc.umn.edu/elev/dem/setsm/REMA

 Users familiar with the GNU Wget utility can use the following commands to batch download REMA data.
+There is also a Windows version.

 2-meter strips (entire dataset!)